How To Set Up Local Conversion Tracking

 Store visit tracking is available for eligible advertisers.
 Ensure your physical locations are connected to your verified Google Business Profile and meet Google’s eligibility requirements. - Local Form Submissions

 Create a website conversion action to track local service inquiries.
 Give the action a clear name, assign a conversion value, and track unique form submissions.
-Here are 9 tips for optimising forms for local leads.

 Google Analytics 4 Conversion Setup